carbon-language/carbon-lang/llvm/docs/UserGuides.rst

 :doc:`Frontend/PerformanceTips`
    A collection of tips for frontend authors on how to generate IR which LLVM is able to effectively optimize.

-:doc:`Docker`
-   A reference for using Dockerfiles provided with LLVM.

-:doc:`BuildingADistribution`
-  A best-practices guide for using LLVM's CMake build system to package and distribute LLVM-based tools.

 :doc:`Remarks`
    A reference on the implementation of remarks in LLVM.